dmccreary/beginning-electronics/docs/kits/variable-power-supply/index.md

 [eBay Search for LM317 Adjustable Voltage Regulator Kit](https://www.ebay.com/sch/i.html?_nkw=LM317+Adjustable+Voltage+Regulator+Kit)

 Here is a [Sample Regulated Power Supply from XYZ Electronics](https://www.ebay.com/itm/355199915646) that sells for under $4 with $3 shipping.
+For a classroom, you can order many of these for teaching basic soldering skills.

 Many kits have a power cord and a potentiometer you can adjust to get any output voltage from 1.25V to 30V DC.